 From Moana drive south (towards Christchurch) for approximately 14 km, turn left on to Bell Hill Road.
 Turn right after 1.8 km onto the public (unmaintained and rough) Rotomanu-Kopara Road.

-The last section of this road crosses private land and permission needs to be obtained from the owner Bruce Burgess, phone +64 3 429 0901.
+The last section of this road crosses private land and permission needs to be obtained from the land owner, phone +64 3 429 0901.
 There is a gate at the start of the road that is padlocked.
-The key needs to be obtained from Bruce.
+The key needs to be obtained from the land owner.

 The turn off at the locked gate is signposted, and there is a signpost at the start of the track in the carpark (paddock).